pustotnik/zenmake/docs/buildconf.rst

         the command ``configure`` before this command itself then this option will be applied for both ``configure`` and ``build``.
 In other words it's like you run this command with this option on command line.

+.. _buildconf-substvars:

+substvars
+"""""""""""
+    A `dict <buildconf-dict-def_>`_ with substitution variables which can be used, for example, in :ref:`parameter 'run'<buildconf-taskparams-run>`.

+    It is root dict with variables which are visible in any build task.

+    See details :ref:`here<buildconf-substitutions>`.

 .. _buildconf-conditions: